Next Lesson - Micturition

 The nephron can be split up based on different cell types and their functions.

 This diagram shows the difference between juxtamedullary nephrons (on the left of the image) and cortical nephrons (on the right of the image).
 Cortical nephrons are situated more peripherally in the kidneys, with the tip of the nephron descending just into the medulla.
-In contrast, the juxtamedullary nephrons have a longer Loop of Henle that extends deep into the renal cortex.
+In contrast, the juxtamedullary nephrons have a longer Loop of Henle that extends deep into the renal medulla.

 For more information on the structure of these nephrons and their individual blood supplies, please see our article on the Anatomy of the Urinary System.